 Around six to eight months, your baby will switch from the baby “raking” grasp where they use four-finger to rake small items into their fist to the three-finger fine pincer grasp.
 They now have the ability to oppose their thumb and use their thumb, index, and middle finger to pick up a small item.
 This happens fast and makes choking hazards even more hazardous, but it also allows your baby to explore more of his world with his hands and allow him more independence during feeding.

 3. Purposeful palm release

-Right around three to four months the grasp reflex relaxes and babies are able to purposefully release an item.
+Right around three to four months, the grasp reflex relaxes, and babies can purposefully release an item.
 This is significant because they can now pass a toy from one hand to the other and have more control over their world to help them explore.

 4. Longer sleep cycles

 Newborns have sleep cycles that only last 50-60 minutes, but right around three months, they transition to the more “adult” length sleep cycles of 90 minutes, allowing them deeper, more restful sleep, and it becomes easier to get your baby on a schedule.

 Did you know your baby was born without kneecaps?
 Babies are born with only cartilage, not patellas.
 Your baby’s kneecaps will transition from cartilage to hard bone around age three to five years and are completely formed around ten to twelve years.
 This soft cartilage allows for growth.